Mr-ind1fferent/Re-ID_MGN_Paddlepaddle/README.md

 Market1501

-You can download dataset from [here](https://pan.baidu.com/s/1ppTyzLtJEDXg1K0rSBRngA )
+You can download dataset from [here](https://pan.baidu.com/s/1FMTwQq9NTXDTxjGwMTj5sA ) .
+The password is : RWZW

+Weights

+The weights we have already trained can be download [here](https://pan.baidu.com/s/1c-Oavx-caqxXvthe-VtvOg ) .
+The password is : jam3